A frequent reader of the blog sent me the following inquiry.

 There tends to be two reason players fail to follow-through.
 One is because they think (incorrectly) they need to stop their hand for proper contact to happen.
 The other is fear of error.
 They are swinging simply to make contact, not to actually drive the ball.
 The former you can address by talking about proper follow-through.
 The latter requires a shift in mentality.
 In other words, you need to get them away from the fear of making mistakes.
 That might require a change in how you talk about errors.

 Before I get on to the subject of topspin, let me first address the timing issue.
 It sounds like that could at least be part of the problem here.
 Unfortunately, timing is something you can’t give a player a simple solution for.
 Each player moves at different speeds, so their approach start times necessarily vary minutely.
 At the end of the day, each player has to figure it out for themselves by going through as many realistic (game-like) repetitions as they can.
-Working off a toss is of limited value because it doesn’t provide the same timing cues as attacking off a set ball (hand or bump).
+Working off a toss is of limited value because it doesn’t provide the same timing cues as attacking off a set ball (hand or bump), but it’s better than nothing.

 The feedback you as coach can provide is more a question of early, late, or on-time.
 Even better if you can show them delayed video so they can also see it for themselves.